Catrionamcd/Colour-Sort-Puzzle/README.md

 ![alt text](assets/documentation/Sorry-Message.png)

 ### Features Left to Implement
-* Leader Board Page - In the original desgin of the game, I had hoped to allow the user to enter their name and their scores, time taken to complete the puzzle and the amount of moves made.
+* Leader Board Page - In the original design of the game, I had hoped to allow the user to enter their name and their scores, time taken to complete the puzzle and the amount of moves made.
 These details would be displayed on a Leader Board screen with a list of other players.
 I had planned to display up to 6 names.
 This list would only be stored for the duration of the game.
 ### Future features
 * Levels of difficulty - the player could be presented with a choice as to  what level of difficulty they would like to play.
 This could be determined by the countdown time.
 There could be three different levels with a different countdown time for solving the puzzle.
 I have a countdown of 5 minutes, that could be the intermediate level.
 For those who need a bit more time, possible 7 minutes and for those that really would like a challenge, possible 3 minutes.

-* The amount of coloured tiles could be extended.
+* The amount of coloured tiles could be extended to make the game more complex and challenging.
 * The coloured tiles could display images like cartoon characters for younger players to try match.

 ## Technologies